May 3, 2025

 Picking

-Scanner-assisted picking, double-checking
+Scanner-assisted picking, double checks

 Correct item selection